 Acknowledgement of Country

-As we share our own knowledge, teaching, learning and research practices within this faculty we also pay respect to the knowledge embedded forever within the Aboriginal Custodianship of Country.
+As we share our own knowledge, teaching, learning and research practices within this school we also pay respect to the knowledge embedded forever within the Aboriginal Custodianship of Country.

 We work closely with UNSW’s Nura Gili Centre for Indigenous Programs on our Kensington Campus which provides pathways to learning opportunities that embrace Indigenous knowledge, cultures and histories.

 Nura Gili strives for excellence in educational services and works towards assuring participation and access to all the programs it offers.
 The staff and students at Nura Gili support community outreach programs to actively spread the message of the availability of tertiary studies.
 Staff and students also work to promote the centrality of arts, culture and heritage for Aboriginal and Torres Strait Islander Peoples - throughout UNSW and the wider community.

 Vicki Olsson Scholarship for Indigenous Students